festicket/front-end-meta/proposals/flow-vs-typescript.md

 1. As you're using React, we might prefer Flow because it easily integrates with Babel and other infrastructure.

-2. Flow is known to be a simpler language than TypeScript due to it’s out of the box utility.
-A developer would have to learn TypeScript syntax e.g. Type Annotation and how to modify the code.

-3. Eslint plugins for React and React Native provide valuable static analysis and seem to be superior to their tslint counterparts.
+2. Eslint plugins for React and React Native provide valuable static analysis and seem to be superior to their tslint counterparts.

-4. As we are using PropTypes, It will be easier to switch to Flow.
+3. As we are using PropTypes, It will be easier to switch to Flow.

 ## Cons: